syafaatsaat/syafaatsaat/README.md

 Computer Science Graduate
 -------------------------

-I am a recent Computer Science and Game Design graduate.
+I am a Computer Science and Game Design graduate.

 * 🌍  I'm based in Singapore
 * ✉️  You can contact me at [syafaatsaat@gmail.com](mailto:syafaatsaat@gmail.com)